Table of Contents

 - Perform a pen-test and audit of equipment.
 Attackers hide much better when they include malicious circuits and components in your equipment.
 So, you should review any equipment connected to your environment.

 - Use automation to configure equipment.
 Misconfigurations happen, even from vendors.
-Configurations should be automated to minimize mistakes.
+Configurations should be automated to minimise mistakes.